Isabel Peralta: Far-right activism

 Peralta attended an unauthorised protest in May 2021 at the Moroccan embassy in Madrid, in which she called for "death to the invader".
 In April 2025, she was convicted of provoking discrimination and hatred, and given a prison sentence of one year and a fine of €1,080.
 Peralta argued in court that she was not the leader of the neo-Nazi group Bastión Frontal and that she believed the event to be legitimate as it had allegedly been organised by social media personality and later Member of the European Parliament Alvise Pérez.
 Bastión Frontal, which had around fifty members, chose to dissolve in September 2022 due to financial issues and criminal investigations concerning Peralta and co-leader Rodrigo Miguélez.
+Peralta's sentence was upheld on appeal by the High Court of Justice of Madrid in July 2026.

-In September 2021, Peralta was invited to a ten-month course by German far-right party the Third Way in Düsseldorf.
+In September 2021, the Simon Wiesenthal Center reported that Peralta moved to Germany on a scholarship with far-right party the Third Way in Düsseldorf.
 The following March, after arriving at Frankfurt Airport with a Nazi flag and a copy of Mein Kampf, she was detained and deported.
 In January 2023, Germany banned Peralta for life from entering the country, citing security reasons.
 Spanish television channel LaSexta featured an interview with Peralta for a documentary on far-right extremism in November 2021.
 The broadcast was condemned by Israel's embassy in Spain.

-In September 2023, Peralta was invited to an event by British far-right group Heritage and Destiny in Preston, Lancashire.
-According to Heritage and Destiny, Peralta was questioned by police at Manchester Airport under terror legislation before being allowed into the country.
+In 2023, Peralta was questioned by police under anti-terror legislation before being allowed into the United Kingdom, to speak at an event by British nationalist journal Heritage and Destiny, edited by Mark Cotterill.